Model locks in Falcons vs. Patriots picks, score prediction, SGP for NFL Week 9

-Patriots vs. Falcons: Where to watch NFL Week 9, score prediction, betting odds, promos, SGP picks
+Patriots vs. Falcons: Where to watch NFL Week 9, score prediction, betting odds, SGP picks, promos

 How to bet Patriots vs. Falcons in the NFL Week 9 matchup on CBS and Paramount+